 - 3. Community Education Authority (CEA), established solely under the authority of the First Nation's education law as a separate legal entity, operates the school.
 The board of the CEA is the "School Governing Authority."
 Under this approach, staff of the school would be employees of the CEA.
 There would have to be an agreement between the CEA and the First Nation with respect to the transfer of funding from the First Nation to the CEA, as well as the reporting and accountability from the CEA to the First Nation (which is ultimately responsible under the funding agreement with Canada).
-Note: A CEA could be established by more than one Participating First Nation. - Legal entity operating school and employer of school staff: CEA established under First Nation's education law - School Governing Authority: board of the CEA
+Note: A CEA could be established by more than one Participating First Nation (or by a Participating First Nation with involvement of neighbouring First Nations). - Legal entity operating school and employer of school staff: CEA established under First Nation's education law - School Governing Authority: board of the CEA